UBC-MDS/citytemp/README.md

 The `citytemp` app contains two tabs:

 In the `City Map with Temp/Rain Trends` tab, users specify the range of months of their interest (eg. 1 to 6 for January to June), the city and state of their interest (eg. TX, Austin), and whether they would like to observe temperature levels or precipitation levels.
+Users also have the option to observe temperature levels in degrees Celsius (ºC) or Fahrenheit (ºF).

 Based on these user selections, our app presents the following: